ankor-io-deprecated/ankor-framework/website/ankorsite/templates/manual/manual-0.1.md

 * Ankor is **not** a code generation tool.

     We believe that you as the developer are the master of your code.
 Ankor helps to develop your presentation model in a natural and descriptive way.
-There is no need to generate code or use templates.
+There is no need to generate or precompile code or use templates.

     (Well: depending on your client technology you might actually be forced to use code generation and templating, but this is out of scope for Ankor)

+## Further reading

+Please have a look at our [tutorials](/tutorials).